kputnam/piggly/README.markdown

 Note the compilation can be slow on the first run, but on subsequent runs it shouldn't need to compile everything again.
 If a procedure is added or changed, it will be recompiled.
-The report index is rebuild on each run, but the individual reports are only rebuilt if the coverage for that procedure was updated or if the source code changed.
+The report index is rebuilt on each run, but the individual reports are only rebuilt if the coverage for that procedure was updated or if the source code changed.

 Piggly can also be run from Rake, with a task like: